raymondkfcheung/lazy-dot/docs/coding/traits.md

 * Downstream crates migrate gradually instead of abruptly;
 * Unexpected input no longer triggers abrupt termination; the crate returns structured errors or degrades gracefully.

-## Closing Thought
+## Measure Twice, Cut Once

 A trait that feels effortless on day one but quietly accumulates undefined behaviour carries hidden costs.
 True long-term productivity comes from traits that demand clarity upfront yet remain dependable for years.

-I continue to provide ergonomic wrappers for the common path, but they are now thin adapters layered over a well-defined core rather than forming the foundation itself.
+I still provide ergonomic wrappers for the common path, but they are thin adapters layered over a well-defined core rather than forming the foundation itself.
 Longevity, not initial speed, has become my measure of success.
-Like any carefully maintained system, the crate continues running quietly and predictably long after the original author has moved on.